MG8mer/avalon_index/README.md

 - 🎯 A `/start` & `/pick` command to initialize the bot for yourself and pick a class to use in battles.
 - 🎯 A `/stats` command allowing you to view your class and server/global levels.
 - 🎯 A `battle` command to allow you to fight friends in the server that you are in for global and server XP.
-- 🎯 A `/leaderboard` command to see the members with the highest levels and XP.
+- 🎯 A `/leaderboard` command to see the server members with the highest levels and XP.
 - 🎯 A `/reset` command to reset your global level and class.
 *And more!*